alexkeating/react-progress-display/README.md

-# What is React Progress Bar?
+# What is React Progress Display?
-React progress bar is a component library for either adding or building your own progress bar for your react projects.
+React progress display is a component library for either adding or building your own progress bar for your react projects.
 You can either add one of our existing components or build your own with our components.